 Problem Description

-Given a string s consisting of lowercase English letters.
-Perform the following operation: Select any non-empty substring then replace every letter of the substring with the preceding letter of the English alphabet.
-For example, 'b' is converted to 'a', and 'a' is converted to 'z'.
-Return the lexicographically smallest string after performing the operation.
+Given a string s of lowercase English letters, you are allowed to perform exactly one operation: choose any non-empty substring of s and replace every letter in that substring with its preceding letter in the alphabet (with 'a' wrapping around to 'z').
+The goal is to obtain the lexicographically smallest string possible after performing this operation.

 Key Insights